practical-scientific-computing/practical-scientific-computing.github.io/python/02-syntax.md

+### Core Keywords

 So far, we've seen the number literals, the math operators, and a few built-in functions.
 We have not yet seen any of the core keywords.
+Keywords are the heart of a programming language by which everything in the language can be written.
-Python has 33 defined keywords.
+Python has 33 core keywords.

-### Core Keywords

 <center>